$L$-function for $\mathrm{Sp}(4)\times\mathrm{GL}(2)$ via a non-unique model

 The rest of this paper is organized as follows.
 In Section~\ref{section-Preliminaries}, we define the groups, and recall relevant theta seires and Eisenstein series, as well as the generalized Speh representations.
-In Section~\ref{section-main-theorems}, we discuss the general technique of Piatetski-Shapiro and Rallis to analyze a non-unique model, and state the main theorems.
-In particular, the proofs of Theorem~\ref{thm-conjecture-holds} and Corollary~\ref{corollary-of-major-theorem} are given in Subsection~\ref{subsection-non-unique-models-and-the-new-way-method}, while the proofs of Theorem~\ref{thm-nonvanishing-of-period} and Theorem~\ref{thm-holomorphy-of-L(s,pixtau)} are given in Subsection~\ref{subsection-applications}.
-In Section~\ref{section-Unfolding}, we give the global unfolding computation.
-In Section~\ref{section-Unramified computation}, we compute the local integral at an unramified place, and show that the unramified local integral produces the local $L$-function.
-In Section~\ref{section-Ramified computation}, we control the local integrals at finite ramified places and the archimedean places.
-In addition, we prove some result on the archimedean generalized Kirillov model in Subsection~\ref{Subsection-archimedean-generalized-kirillov}.
-In Section~\ref{section-conjecture}, we discuss the extension of the integral~\eqref{Introduction-eq-global-integral-0} to $\mathrm{Sp}_{2n}\times \mathrm{GL}_n$.
+In Section~\ref{section-main-theorems}, we discuss the global integral of Ginzburg and Soudry and prove Theorem~\ref{Introduction-thm-global-unfolding}.
+In Section~\ref{section-Unramified computation}, we compute the local integral at an unramified place and prove Theorem~\ref{Introduction-thm-unramified}.
+In Section~\ref{section-Ramified computation}, we discuss the non-vanishing of the local integrals at finite ramified places and the archimedean places.
+Finally, in Section~\ref{section-proofs-main-results}, we discuss the general technique of Piatetski-Shapiro and Rallis to analyze a non-unique model, and prove the main theorems.